micene09/scarlett/README.md

 }
 ```

-You can even import types exported from the module itself:
+You can even import types/interfaces exported from the module itself:

 ```typescript
 import RestClient, { IRequestOptions } from `scarlett`